aptima-ai/aptima_framework/docs/ten_framework/type_system.md

 | int64   | uint64  | \[0, 2^63 - 1\]                                           |
 | float64 | float32 | \[-3.4028234663852886e+38, 3.4028234663852886e+38\]       |

-It is important to note that TEN runtime only performs Unsafe Conversion when deserializing a JSON document into a TEN property and the TEN property has a defined TEN schema.
+It is important to note that APTIMA runtime only performs Unsafe Conversion when deserializing a JSON document into a APTIMA property and the APTIMA property has a defined APTIMA schema.
 For example:

 - When loading `property.json`.

   For integers, they will be parsed as `int64` by default; for floating-point numbers, they will be parsed as `float64` by default.
-The TEN framework type system will perform Unsafe Conversion according to the rules mentioned above.
+The APTIMA framework type system will perform Unsafe Conversion according to the rules mentioned above.

 - When calling methods such as `set_property_from_json()`.

-  When passing a serialized JSON string, the TEN framework type system will also perform Unsafe Conversion according to the rules mentioned above.
+  When passing a serialized JSON string, the APTIMA framework type system will also perform Unsafe Conversion according to the rules mentioned above.